mk-fg/reliable-discord-client-irc-daemon/README.rst

 but checking ctime before writes, so should be safe to edit any of these files manually anytime anyway.

+Sending SIGHUP to the script or "reload" command in control-channel should load and apply values from all config files in the same order.
+Note that such operation won't reset any values missing in files to their defaults, only apply stuff explicitly set there on top of the current config.

 Channel Commands
 ````````````````